 The Nobel Prize is the most prestigious award in the world.
 Researchers at Stockholm University participate in Nobel Prize Committees that elect the laureates.
-Each year the laureates give open lectures at Stockholm University.
+Each year, the laureates give open lectures at Stockholm University.
 International students in Stockholm have the opportunity to attend the Students’ Nobel NightCap that takes place after the Nobel Banquet in the Stockholm City Hall in celebration of the Nobel Laureates.

-Life at Stockholm University
+Contact Stockholm University

 Postal address: Stockholm University, SE-106 91 Stockholm, Sweden